 This particular form of dressing is rapidly gaining popularity as it allows the patient to shower immediately after surgery without fear of wound disruption or infection.
 It is also very durable and does not need to be changed (maintenance-free).
 When removed 2-3 weeks after surgery, the underlying skin would have fully healed with very good cosmetic results too.

-Other traditional methods of wound closure include non-absorbable sutures that require removal after a week or so, metal staples that also require removal and leave the characteristic “centipede” scar, and glue or sticky tape (strips) for holding the wound edges together (with to without suture reinforcement)
+Other traditional methods of wound closure include non-absorbable sutures that require removal after a week or so, metal staples that also require the removal and leave the characteristic “centipede” scar, and glue or sticky tape (strips) for holding the wound edges together (with to without suture reinforcement)

 The typical caesarean section takes about 30-60 minutes from incision to birth and wound closure.
 Common post-operative side effects include abdominal cramps (womb contractions likened to menstrual cramps), nausea, uncontrollable shivering (not related to cold), weakness of the lower limbs (until the anaesthesia wears off fully) and fatigue.